Pension Planning

 • UAE tax: GBP 0

-• Tax planning required: minimal
+• UAE tax planning required: None

 This is the attraction that explains why the UAE has become home to hundreds of thousands of British expats in retirement.
 But it also creates a false sense of simplicity, because although the UAE taxes nothing, the UK still has rules about what constitutes UK-taxable income, and those rules matter when determining your overall tax position.